Limerick GAA notes - latest news from 18 different clubs

 AHANE

+LIMERICK: Huge congratulations to Tom, Dan and the Limerick Hurlers on a fantastic win over Galway in the All Ireland Semi Final on Sunday afternoon.
+The lads are now into the All Ireland against Waterford on December 13.
+Massive congratulations has to go to Tom on winning the Man of the Match award on Sunday afternoon after he gave an incredible performance scoring 6 points (5 from play)!
+We are unbelievably proud of Tom and Dan as always and we look forward to shouting them on from home.

 CASH FOR CLOBBER: We are still collecting for Cash for Clobber.
-We accept unwanted/unused clothes, belts, handbags and shoes (in pairs).
-We will be collecting on Mondays from 6-7pm at the pitch.
-Huge thank you to all who have already dropped off bags for the collection.

-LIMERICK: We are wishing Tom and Dan Morrissey and all the Limerick Senior Hurlers the very best of luck against Galway on Sunday at 4pm in Croke Park in the All Ireland Semi Final.
-It would be fantastic if all the community could show their support for the lads by putting out their Limerick flags!

-CONDOLENCES: On behalf of Ahane GAA Club we wish to send our condolences to Maura Casey’s family on her sad passing.
+We will be collecting on Monday evenings from 6-7pm in Mackey park.
+We accept unwanted/unused clothes, shoes (in pairs), belts and handbags.

+FAST: The Irish Heart Foundation in partnership with the Government of Ireland is asking people to know the signs of a stroke and to act F.A.S.T.
+They are launching the F.A.S.T video which shows the signs of a stroke what you should do in an emergency.
+You’ll find the video on our social media too.
+Please take a minute to watch the video so you know to act F.A.S.T.
+If there is an emergency while you are at the club and you need to contact emergency services this is the Eircode for Mackey Park V94 EK59 which is vital to ensure that the emergency services get to the right place as fast as possible.

 BALLYSTEEN